prakharSrivs/Mobilicis-Frontend/README.md

-# Frontend Readme
+# Frontend Readme for the Internship assignment
-This is the readme file for the frontend of an internship assignment.
+This is the readme file for the frontend of the internship assignment.
 The frontend comprises of two pages - Home page and Results page.

 ## Pages
 ### Home Page